Stan Lee sang to me: 10 crazy Comic-Con moments I'll never forget

 When the house lights came up, the panel's host wore a black T-shirt with the movie's new title in red.
 The second he said the limited-edition T-shirt was on sale at the Star Wars store on the show floor, people jumped from their chairs and ran for the doors to get theirs.

-I ended up volunteering at the store to make sure the excited mob of Star Wars fans didn't end up trampling anyone in the process.
+I ended up volunteering at the store to make sure the excited mob of Star Wars fans didn't trample anyone in the process.
 It was both terrifying and thrilling.

 5. Partying with Adam Savage